catid/boss-balloon/README.md

 # TODO

-Player scale is too small compared to bullets/bombs - those should be smaller

 Player shots seem to accumulate and stick together forever instead of disappearing when they age out

 Second player to connect does not appear on the screen but seems to be set over network - Self Id not set?